gannjondal/mb3d-formulas/published-samples/gnj/fforg-da-3dnewton/cs3b-overview/readme.md

 https://fractalforums.org/image-threads/25/terra-newtonia/3963/msg29510#msg29510 and
 https://fractalforums.org/image-threads/25/terra-newtonia/3963/msg29511#msg29511

+Older 3D Newton formulas are less easy to be used as stand-alone formula, and should be used hybridized with other formulas.
+But this formula can well be used pure, without any hybrids.

 **Note:**
 To simplify the naming and potential further development will be in formulas called JIT_gnj_RealPowNewt**P**\_\*.m3f
 The **P** stands for _pretransform_ .
 The formula _can_ be used as stand-alone formula, but different values of solution, and the c in z^n+c don't introduce anything new (at least not without much on effort), and makes configuration difficult.